-Eighty-nine countries, from almost all regions of the world, have now enacted data privacy laws covering most of their private sectors.
+Seventy-eight countries, from almost all regions of the world, have now enacted data privacy laws covering most of their private sectors.
 Enactment of laws outside Europe is accelerating.
-In a few years, the majority of the world’s data privacy laws will be found outside Europe.
+Before long, the majority of the world’s data privacy laws will be found outside Europe.
 This geo-political change has implications.

 First, by examining the most important differences between the two European privacy standards (the EU Directive and the Council of Europe Convention 108) and the two non-European standards (the OECD Guidelines and APEC Framework), it is possible to identify what can reasonably be characterised as ‘European influences’ on data privacy laws outside Europe.
-Examination of 33 of the 39 national data privacy laws currently outside Europe shows that ‘European standards’ have had far more influence outside Europe than has been realised.
-This influence is increasing.
+Examination of the current 29 national data privacy laws outside Europe shows that the ‘European standards’ have had by far the greater influence outside Europe, and this is increasing.

 Second, the Council of Europe data Protection Convention (Convention 108) and its Additional Protocol are examined from the perspective of the possibility and desirability of their becoming a global international agreement on data privacy.
 It is argued that there are potential considerable advantages to both non-European and European states if Convention 108 (plus the Additional Protocol) were to become a global privacy agreement through accession of non-European states.
 However, for such globalisation to occur, the Council of Europe will have to settle and publicise appropriate policies on accession that are appropriate, transparent, and do not reduce European data privacy standards.